Consoweld: Uses

 Consoweld, in common with similar products like Formica, had a wide variety of uses.
 During WWII, it was used in aircraft construction, house building and electrical applications.
 Starting in the 1950s, the main use, however, was as a worktop, tabletop, and wall partition, both commercially and for residential homes (the decorative finishes and patterns being more colorful).
 Midcentury design often featured Consoweld Decorative Laminate throughout a residential home, from kitchen countertops & tabletops to wall panels and furniture surfaces.
 Businesses also used Consoweld Decorative Laminate for countertops in Diners and for office furniture surfaces.

 Although Consoweld advertisements often emphasized commercial use, especially early on, they had a wide selection of colorful colors and patterns for the home.
-As with many of the laminate products in the 1950’s, their laminate fell out of favor in the 1990s and soon faded into history.
+As with many of the laminate products in the 1950s, their laminate fell out of favor in the 1990s and soon faded into history.
 Despite this event, Consoweld Decorative Laminate can still be found in use even to this day on countertops and furniture surfaces throughout the country, surviving the test of time.

 In 2010, over 2,300 sq/ft of new old stock 1950s Consoweld and Formica laminate was unearthed in a warehouse and put up for sale, all or none for $10,000.
 A detailed article was written about this find by Retrorenovation, describing the fantastic find.
 Soon, this find also faded into history.

-In 2022, with the resurgent popularity of retro laminate styles being reintroduced like WilsonArt’s Boomerang, the previously mentioned large quantity of vintage laminate was found again in Portland, Oregan.
+In 2022, with the resurgent popularity of retro laminate styles being reintroduced like WilsonArt's Boomerang, the previously mentioned large quantity of vintage laminate was found again in Portland, Oregon.
 It was brought down to Redlands, Ca. by Redlands Salvage and is now being sold on eBay and Etsy.